stephen-nene/Tyne-tasks/klinsept.md

     - User enter the email to get the access token
     - Use the token or link to enter a new password and confirmation
     - if all passes are successful then redirect and send a confirmation email
 -

+# 11. Dashboard
+## a. admins roles
+- CRUD orders in the site
+- CRUD the users in the database
+- Manage inventory
+- Modify his own account details
+- View a detailed report on the sales
+## b.
+Customer roles
+- Modify his own account details
+- See/manage their own orders
+-